Travel Insurance for Malta

 Ultimately, the cost is minimal compared to the potential financial setbacks that a medical emergency or a canceled trip could cause if someone were to travel uninsured.

-Where to Buy Travel Insurance for Malta
+Where Can I Buy Travel Insurance for Malta?

 Do I Need a Visa to Travel to Malta?

 For most, the answer is yes.
-Malta doesn't have it's own "Malta Tourist Visa", but if you are traveling with a non-visa exempt passport, you will need to get a Schengen Visa since Malta is part of the Schengen Area.
+Malta doesn’t have its own “Malta Tourist Visa”, but if you are traveling with a non-visa exempt passport, you will need to get a Schengen Visa since Malta is part of the Schengen Area.

 Is It Safe to Travel to Malta?